lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 The secondary function of a router is pass system state between scenes.

+The difference between a VIPER Router and a UIKit router is is that the routing code is located where it is supposed to be: in the Router - not the child view controllers

 ## Routers in VIPER

 When using VIPER, each scene is implemented with a ViewController, a Presenter and a UseCase.
 This is known as a VIP stack or module.
 A router is simply another module - one that knows how to display child scenes by stacking, tabbing, paging, menu-ing or some custom sequence.